orchestracities/ngsi-timeseries-api/doc/manuals/user/index.md

 ### Attributes DataType Translation

+NGSI Attribute types typically used can be seen in the *Specification* section of the [NGSI API](http://telefonicaid.github.io/fiware-orion/api/v2/latest/).
 The table below shows which attribute types will be translated to which [Crate Data Types](https://crate.io/docs/crate/reference/sql/data_types.html).

 | NGSI Type          | Crate Datatype          | Observation |
 | ------------- |:-------------:| :-----|